CHOOSING YOUR RIDE

 Expect breaks for snacks, lunch or points of interest.
 The group may stay together or regularly regroup and may have a sweep as well as a ride leader.
 Distances may increase as the season progresses.

-Training rides:
+Fitness rides:

 Expect to ride independently (self-navigate) with few breaks.
-Designed to improve your riding fitness or to prepare for longer-distance rides or multiple-day trips, EBTC training ride series are often progressive with greater distance or elevation gain each week.
+Designed to improve your riding fitness or to prepare for longer-distance rides or multiple-day trips, EBTC fitness ride series are often progressive with greater distance or elevation gain each week.

 Difficulty Level